LambdaGaming/ServerGMACleanup/README.md

 # Server GMA Cleanup
  Python script to detect and remove unused downloaded addons from Gmod servers to free up space.
 Requires Python 3.6+ as well as the `requests`, `humanfriendly`, and `vdf` modules.
-This should work on both Windows and Linux, although Linux support is currently untested.
+Works on both Windows and Linux.
  The script works by comparing addons in a specified workshop collection against the files located in the `garrysmod/cache/srcds` and `steam_cache/content/4000` folders.
 Any addons found that are not in the collection will be removed.
 The script also removes addon entries from the `appworkshop_4000.acf` file to prevent errors while downloading a previously deleted addon.

 ## Usage